dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 * A primary constructor whose parameters match the positional parameters on the record declaration.
 * A `Deconstruct` method with an `out` parameter for each positional parameter provided in the record declaration.
 This method is provided only if there are two or more positional parameters.
 The method deconstructs properties defined by using positional syntax; it ignores properties that are defined by using standard property syntax.

-If the generated auto-property definition isn't what you want, you can define your own property of the same name, and the generated constructor and deconstructor will use that one.
+If the generated auto-property definition isn't what you want, you can define your own property of the same name.
+If you do that, the generated constructor and deconstructor will use your property definition.
 For instance, the following example makes the `FirstName` positional property `protected` instead of `public`.

 :::code language="csharp" source="snippets/shared/RecordType.cs" id="PositionalWithManualProperty":::